-The role and responsibility of the DNS Stability Panel is to provide external and independent advice to the ICANN Board about whether, based on the documentation provided by the IDN ccTLD requester, a selected string meets the required technical criteria.
-If the DNS Stability Panel finds that the selected string does not meet one or more of the criteria, the request for the IDN ccTLD with that particular selected string is not eligible under the Fast Track Process.
-However, the Panel can seek further clarification from the requester, if deemed necessary by the Panel, before providing its findings on the requested string.
+The role and responsibility of the DNS Stability Evaluation is to provide external and independent advice to the ICANN Board about whether a selected string meets the required technical criteria and is not confusingly similar to any combination of two ISO 646 Basic Version (ISO 646-BV) characters3 (letter [a-z] codes or other existing or applied for TLDs.
+If according to the DNS Stability Evaluation the selected string does not meet one or more of the technical criteria or is considered confusingly similar to another string, the request for the IDN ccTLD with that particular selected string is not eligible under the Fast Track Process.
+The DNS Stability Evaluation includes the follwing evaluations: